About this Program

 - 2.0 UF GPA required

-Students are expected to complete the writing requirement while in the process of taking the courses below.
-Students are also expected to complete the general education international (GE-N) and diversity (GE-D) requirements concurrently with another general education requirement (typically, GE-C, H, or S).
+Students are expected to complete the Writing, Civic Literacy, summer enrollment, and Quest requirements while in the process of taking the courses below.
+Students are also expected to complete the general education international (GE-N) requirements concurrently with another general education requirement (typically, GE-C, H, or S) as part of the CLAS Basic Distribution requirements.
+One of the two general education mathematics courses must be a pure math course.

 To remain on track, students must complete the appropriate critical-tracking courses, which appear in bold.
 These courses must be completed by the terms as listed above in the Critical Tracking criteria.